 - Loss of Limbs

 American National does have a waiting period of 30 days between diagnosis and advancing benefits to ensure the condition isn’t temporary or misdiagnosed.

 The disability waiver of minimum premium allows you to skip paying policy premiums if you become disabled according to the rider’s definition of disability.
 It’s available for people 55 and under.
 The rider expires at age 60.

-The insured must be totally disabled.
-You will need proof from your doctor saying that you cannot work.
+The insured must be totally disabled, defined as unable to work as determined by their doctor.
 The term “total disability” means the insured person is incapacitated due to disease or injury.

 You cannot be gainfully employed in any occupation which you are qualified to perform or become qualified to perform.
 The disability must be for at least six consecutive months.